 - Stand Mixer – This is what I always use when I make this dough.
 It’s the fastest and easiest method and less manual handling.
 This is the step outlined below in the instruction.

 - Hand Mixer – It’s doable but I never used it because I don’t have a dough attachment.
 Important point to remember, use DOUGH attachment, a regular hook attachment will not work as it will be jammed with dough.
 Also, it’s going to be too heavy for the hook attachment to mix the dough.

 - Manually – If you don’t have any electronic baking equipment for making the dough, you can do it manually.
 Simply follow the same instructions, do the mixing in a large bowl and transfer in counter top and knead manually.
 It will take a lot of arm exercise, but I’m telling you, it’s worth it.

 - Bread Machine – If you happen to have one, use the dough setting.
 Add all the wet ingredients first, followed by all dry ingredients.
+Watch the consistency of the dough.
+If it is too dry, add a bit more liquid or if too wet add a bit more flour.
+You should do this while in the first stage of mixing.
 Remove the dough after the 3rd rise and shape and fill then bake in the oven.
 Do not forget to remove the dough otherwise it will continue into the bake stage.